Custom Website Development for Small Businesses: Features, Cost & What to Expect in 2026

 1. Is custom web development worth it for small businesses?

-On average, custom websites can range from $1,500 to $10,000+, depending on the number of pages, features, and integrations.
-Simpler template-based sites may cost less, but often require compromises in flexibility and performance.
+It usually ranges from $1,500 to $10,000+, depending on the number of pages, features, and integrations.
+Simpler sites cost less, while more advanced functionality increases the price.

-Not always.
-We like many web development partners, offer end-to-end services, including design, development, SEO optimization, and post-launch support so you don’t have to juggle multiple freelancers or agencies.
+Not necessarily.
+Many agencies and development partners offer end-to-end services, including design, development, and optimization, so you don’t have to manage multiple people.